PakDem800/Backend/README.md

-#PAKDEM Developers Portal - Backend
+# PAK DEM DEVELOPERS - BACKEND

 ## Overview
 Welcome to the backend of the PAKDEM Developers Portal.
 PAKDEM is a company specializing in providing plots for both housing and commercial purposes within the MMCB Society.
 This backend system includes a range of functionalities such as managing application files, generating receipts for each payment record, creating plots, and tracking office expenditures.